-The Balance Sheet contains provisions of £0.629 million as at 31st March 2024.
-Provisions have been disclosed in 2023/24 to provide for costs of planning appeal cases that are likely to require settlement in 2024/25.
+The Balance Sheet contains provisions of £0.625 million as at 31st March 2025.
+Provisions have been disclosed in 2024/25 to provide for costs of planning appeal cases that are likely to require settlement in 2025/26.

 Under Business Rates Retention guidelines, the Council is required to make provisions for refunding ratepayers, who have appealed against the rateable value of their property on the rating list and may be successful.
-A provision of $\pounds 0.514$ million has been estimated for this Council for 2023/24.
+A provision of $\pounds 0.475$ million has been estimated for this Council for 2024/25.

 Where a liability is possible (but not likely) or the cost cannot be reliably estimated, a contingent liability is disclosed.
-Note 38 contains details of one contingent liability to acknowledge that further business rates appeal may be lodged in 2023/24 relating to rateable values previously decided.
+Note 38 contains details of one contingent liability to acknowledge that further business rates appeals may be lodged in 2024/25 relating to rateable values previously decided.
 In order to ensure completeness of these disclosures, a formal review of provisions and contingencies is conducted annually by both the Strategic Leadership Team.

 Write offs are processed by the Council on key income streams in line with the Debt Recovery Policy and also the Financial Procedure Rules.
-Total write offs for the 2023/24 year are summarised below.
+Total write offs for the 2024/25 year are summarised below.
 There were no single material write offs processed in year and all arose in the course of standard Council operations.

-2023/24 £000's 2022/23 £000's
+2024/25 £000's 2023/24 £000's

-General Fund Write Offs 13 6
+General Fund Write Offs 16 13

-Housing Revenue Account Write Offs (including rents) 101 78
+Housing Revenue Account Write Offs (including rents) 172 101

-Collection Fund Write Offs 329 571
+Collection Fund Write Offs 321 329

-Total Write Offs 443 655
+Total Write Offs 509 443